dymodi/dymodi.github.io/Research/Writing/Steps-Towards-a-Paper.md

 * Shoot first, then make the target.
   * Sometimes we have a good problem and try to find a good solution to it.
 Sometimes we have a good solution and we need to find a **good problem** for it.
 Or you can call it, make target after shooting.
 * The key infomation of the top research is usually a **claim**, **a special problem can be solved with a special method**.
 We need be able to delivery this simple but clear information.
+* From Desheng, there are two types of problems for system paper.
+  * Measurement and prediction (like route prediction of Yan Zhang).
+It is easier to design and evaluation since you have the ground truth of results.
+While it may needs more effort to persuade the reviewers.
+  * Inference (like localization), where we do not have the ground truth while we try to infer it from some data we have (GPS, timestamp).
+While in the Evaluation section, we use another system (beacons) to show the performance of our design and this "another system" is not aforementioned.
+The Design section and Evaluation must be isolated.
+(Keep in mind that the system in Design and Evaluation can be  exchanged)
 * Before talk to others, remember the following checklist:
   * Have you found the key innovation of the project?
 Why others cannot solve but you can?
   * It will be better that a idea come with an special observation.